ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

 nodeType: "CONFIGURATION" or "FOLDER"

-The nodeType can be used to specify if we want to create a new folder or a new save set configuration
+The nodeType can be used to specify if we want to create a new folder or a new save set configurationData

 Return:
 If the node was successfully created you will a 200 response with the details of the newly created node